metabrainz/listenbrainz-server/docs/general/data-update-intervals.rst

 at different scales.
 We also urge our users to keep calm when you find that some listens have not been recorded -- there are various reasons for that -- see below.

-However, sometimes things break -- its just a fact of life.
-If you think something is broken, please let us know either in our forums or on IRC. ( see https://metabrainz.org/contact ).
+However, sometimes things break -- it's just a fact of life.
+If you think something is broken, please let us know either in our forums or on IRC ( see https://metabrainz.org/contact ).
 We are very much engaged in making this project work correctly and not lose any critical data, so rest assured that we're taking all of this quite seriously.